 My Favorite Way to Invest Globally

-In addition to owning international stocks through some of the above-mentioned index funds and ETFs, one of my main vehicles for global investing for seven years now is by owning Brookfield Asset Management and Brookfield Infrastructure Partners.
+In addition to owning international stocks through some of the above-mentioned index funds and ETFs, one of my main vehicles for global investing for eight years now is by owning Brookfield Asset Management and Brookfield Infrastructure Partners.